za3k/short-programs/README.md

 A collection of short programs which I wrote and find useful, but don't need their own repository

+confirm
+---
+(Dead) `cp confirm.txt /usr/share/confirm/confirm` for install.
+Randomly tells you to avoid a default course of action to switch up habits.
+Poorly designed, doesn't work.

 decolorize
 ---
 Strips ANSI color codes out of a stream